hickst/qmtools-support/docs/Fetcher.md

 All datasets retrieved by the **qmfetcher** program will be placed in the `fetched` directory.
 Fetched datasets can serve as inputs to the [Violin](https://github.com/hickst/qmtools-support/blob/main/docs/Violin.md) tool or can be manipulated by other programs which understand TSV files.

- A fetched dataset is a standard tab-separated file (`.tsv`) containing the quality metrics for one image per row.
+ A fetched dataset is a standard tab-separated file (`.tsv`) containing the quality metrics for one image in each row.
 However, in addition to the image quality metrics fields found in MRIQC-generated group files, the fetched datasets also contain many additional metadata columns.
 These additional columns include provenance information and BIDS metadata.

 **Note**: For more information about the IQM, provenance, and metadata fields provided by the MRIQC database server, and fetched by the **qmfetcher** program, see the `Models` section of the [MRQCI Web API](https://mriqc.nimh.nih.gov/) page.